 The first peer skills group that I set up was for disabled queer people.
 More recently I’ve worked with sex workers, queer people and disabled people in skills training groups.
 While the skills don’t require working with people that share experiences, doing so can make some of the homework easier to work through.
 It is often validating for people to hear about how others struggle with similarly hostile social environments or similar internal struggles.

 If you’re interested in joining a DBT skills group, you can sign up to my mailing list here to find out when the next one is running.
-I’ll be running online groups on interpersonal effectiveness and distress tolerance starting the last week in May 2019.
+I’ll be running online groups on emotion regulation starting 1st October 2019.
+Contact me if you’d like to join the group.